-HDD operations would be in place for up to approximately 2 weeks at each location, for a total of up to 12 weeks of HDD work in Segment 12.
+HDD operations will be in place continuously for up to 1 year, including approximately 15 weeks at HDD 134 and 36 weeks at HDD 135.
 Where warranted, the Certificate Holders will perform the noise minimization measures described in Section 10.2.

-The Commission waived local noise laws in the host communities during Certification of the project, and local officials have requested that construction activities occur primarily at night in this Segment to reduce impacts to traffic and disruption of the community.
+The Commission waived local noise laws in the host communities during Certification of the project (see CHPE Certificate, adopting Hearing Exhibit 115 waivers), and some construction activities may need to occur primarily at night in areas where construction occurs within roadways to reduce impacts to traffic and disruption of the community.
 As such, CHPE will necessarily need to conduct some construction work during the nighttime hours.
 However, CHPE anticipates these disruptions will be temporary and that impacts will be avoided and minimized to the maximum extent practicable.